 A messy and curly comb over hair highlights your natural curls.
 While many hairstyles thrive on creating a messy look, the curly comb over tames the curls with a luxe finish appropriate for working environments.
 The curly comb over is a perfect solution for thinning or finer-textured hair since the curls naturally add extra volume and camouflage thinner hair densities.

-A wavy comb over is the best hairstyle for men with thick wavy hair.
-A fade and or taper around the sides is ideal for a wavy comb-over.
-It gets rid of the annoying thick hair hanging over the ears and the nape area.
+A wavy come over hair cut short is the best hairstyle for men with thick wavy hair.
+A fade and taper around the sides is ideal for a wavy comb-over.
+It removes the annoying thick hair hanging over the ears and the nape area.
 Thinning shears to a tad bit of thinning will help manage wavy hair on top when wanting to style daily.
-This is the most versatile hairstyle for men across all age range given any hairstyle.
+This short comb over fade is the most versatile hairstyle for men across all age range given any hairstyle.
 It’s a classic style for hard-to-manage hair.

-This classic style will introduce you to the world of hipsters!
-Keep it tapered with a fade on a sharp black hair.
+This classic combover haircut will introduce you to the world of hipsters!
+Keep it tapered with a fade on sharp black hair.

-Show that precision-cut in a sleek comb over with mid fade that’s jazzed up with a shaved hard part to complete the style.
+Show that precision cut in a sleek comb over with a mid fade jazzed up with a shaved hard part to complete the style.
 Facial hair is sure to complement the style of this medium fade comb over, too.

 Show off your clean sides with striking black hair and achieve that dapper comb over with a low fade cut.

-Stop crowds with sharp dark hair paired with neat sides and a comb-over cut.
+Stop crowds with sharp dark hair, neat sides, and a comb-over cut.
 Any dude would look bolder and sleeker with this look!

-This classic and short comb over haircut can be worn by most dudes.
-This impressive style can accommodate any guy who has the class and awesomeness to wear it.
+Most dudes can wear this classic and short comb over haircut.
+This impressive style can accommodate any guy with the class and awesomeness wearing it.
 Use a fade to transition neatly into a handsome beard.

 This haircut is a mid skin fade comb over and was created by barber Tre’ Allen of Florida.

 “This style is typically achievable with most hair types, but some may need the assistance of hair products.
-Pomades, soft or hard gels, and specific hairsprays like spritz or holding sprays are all great products to use!
-If you’re pursuing this haircut but prefer to have more volume to it, you will need a strong wide-tooth comb and a blow dryer to assist that desired look.”
+Pomades, soft or hard gels, and specific hairsprays like spritz or holding sprays are all great products!
+If you’re pursuing this haircut but prefer more volume, you will need a strong wide-tooth comb and a blow dryer to assist that desired look.”

-“Physical work or activity, humidity, or wetness could all affectively ruin the style, so keep that in mind!
-Otherwise, I recommend everyone give this haircut style a try,” Allen adds.
+“Physical work or activity, humidity, or wetness could all effectively ruin the style, so keep that in mind!
+Otherwise, I recommend everyone try this haircut style,” Allen adds.

-This haircut is an undercut bald fade comb over with line and faded beard.
+This haircut is an undercut bald fade comb over with a line and a faded beard.
 It was created by barber Oscar Jarvis of Florida.

-“I would recommend this haircut to men with straight hair, and to maintain this style you must use a strong holding product,” Jarvis points out.
+“I would recommend an undercut comb over to men with straight hair, and to maintain this style, you must use a strong holding product,” Jarvis points out.

 Here’s a modern, professional everyday comb over haircut with tapered sides.
-“What I like about this comb over hairstyle is that you may also wear this spiked on top for a more edgy look,” says the style creator from Texas, Shawn Warren.
+“What I like about a neat comb over hairstyle is that you may also wear this spiked-on top for a more edgy look,” says the style creator from Texas, Shawn Warren.

 Warren’s #1 tip is to keep this cut clean.
 Styling mousse can be used for upkeep.
-Pretty much any face shape can be worn with this cut.
+Any face shape can be worn with this cut.

 This disconnected undercut comb-over haircut embodies the method of barbering.
 “The quiff is a nod to Euro-chic men’s hairstyles.
-I proceed to take inspiration from my own Latin heritage in the precise razor work and skin-tight blending,” stylist Franky Abundes of Bluffton, SC explains.
+I take inspiration from my Latin heritage in the precise razor work and skin-tight blending,” stylist Franky Abundes of Bluffton, SC, explains.

-The coolest part of the haircut is the little details that were put into it.
-Abundes notes, “In the side profile especially, you can see the way the hard part and shadow of the fade create a wedge or triangular shape.”
+The coolest part of this combover hair is the little details that were put into it.
+Abundes notes, “In the side profile especially, you can see how the hard part and shadow of the fade create a wedge or triangular shape.”

-The hard part also runs pretty parallel to the simple design slashed into the side, which is ironically also halfway between the beginning of the hard part and the end of the “V” fade.
+The hard part also runs pretty parallel to the simple design slashed into the side, ironically halfway between the beginning of the hard part and the end of the “V” fade.